khushi-411/khushi-411.github.io/_posts/2024-06-25-reduction.md

 ```

 ### **Hierarchical Reduction for Arbitrary Input Length**
-All the kernels above perform reduction in a single block because we perform `__syncthreads()` operations which is limited within the block scope.
-This limits the level of parallelism to $1024$ threads on current hardware.
-Things get slower when the input size increases.
-To resolve this we partition the input elements into different segements such that each segment is the size of the block.
-Then all blocks independently execute the reduction tree and accumulate their results to the final output using an atomic add operation.
+All the kernels above perform the reduction in a
+single block because we perform `__syncthreads()`
+operations which are limited within the block scope.
+This limits the level of parallelism to $1024$ threads
+on current hardware.
+Things get slower when the input
+size increases.
+To resolve this, we partition the
+input elements into different segments such that each
+segment is the size of the block.
+Then, all blocks
+independently execute the reduction tree and accumulate
+their results for the final output using an atomic add operation.

 <img alt="Segmented multiblock reduction" src="/assets/CUDA/reduction_multiblock.png" class="center" >